ChiefGokhlayeh/textidote-action/doc/docker/README.md

 ### `THRESHOLD_ERROR`

-**Optional** - The threshold for the number of warnings from TeXtidote above which exit code is not masked.
+**Optional** - The threshold for the number of warnings from TeXtidote above which non-zero exit code is returned.

 ### `ARGS`